Plankton Identifier

 Tools > Concatenate Learning Files helps to concatenate existing Learning Files or to create a test file from two Learning files.
 When the window opens, click browse next to Learning File 1 to select the first Learning file, then click browse next to Learning File 2 to select the second Learning File.
 In the Learning File 2 Status section, select Learning if you just want to concatenate selected files or select Test if you want to create a Test File.
 Then, click OK and use the save dialog box to select a destination folder and a file name.
 When you click on save, the new file is created.

-NOTE2: Concatenation must be used with care if some objects are present in both original learning files, the concatenated one will contain duplicates.
-Please refer to the section "Data analysis" for more information about the use of concatenated Learning files.
+NOTE 2: Concatenation must be used with care if some objects are present in both original learning files, the concatenated one will contain duplicates.
+Please refer to the section "Evaluation" for more information about the use of concatenated Learning files.

 Help > Online User Guide leads to this web page.